Emmanuel Macron's victory is a colour revolution in disguise

 Macron has won the presidential elections, but the making of this unusual campaign raises many questions.
 First of all, this is not a landslide victory for the candidate of the EU.
-Marine Le Pen broke a record of 11 millions voters, one third of the French didn’t vote or spoiled their ballot.
-Furthermore, half of Macron’s voters voted not for him but against the threat represented by Le Pen.
+Marine Le Pen received 11 millions voters, one third of the French didn’t vote or spoiled their ballot.
+Furthermore, half of Macron’s voters voted not for him but against the ‘threat’ represented by Le Pen.

 How did we get here?

-Second task, destroy Fillon.
-A ‘black cabinet’, directly inside the Elysée palace dedicated its full resources to target Fillon by every means.

-Third task, ensure the presence of Marine Le Pen in the second round of presidential elections, easy.
-Keep on showing laxity and complacency toward Islamism, and calmp down the judges.
+The third task was to ensure the presence of Marine Le Pen in the second round of presidential elections, easy.
+Keep on showing complacency toward Islamism, and clamp down the judges.
 In this sense, the 2017 presidential election became a one round election, facing Marine Le Pen at the second round was just a formality for the establishment candidate.
-Nevertheless, it didn’t stop the establishment from crying wolf about the danger of ‘nazism’.
+Nevertheless, it didn’t stop the establishment from crying wolf about the danger of ‘Nazism’.

-Other questions are still in the open.
+Other questions are still open.
 If Hamon and Mélenchon had joined forces, they might have been in the second round.
 Also, Juppé could have replaced Fillon after he was summoned by a judge, but he declined.
-The road then was cleared for Macron.
+The road therefore was cleared for Macron.

-The huge war machine, 100% of the main stream media could start its campaign.
+The huge main stream media war machine could start its campaign.
 Never in French history was a candidate so fully backed by the establishment, and an another one so brutally destroyed.
-The parliamentry elections are now the key of the future .
-The new president needs a majority and the question is, where will he find it.
+The parliamentary elections are now the key of the future .
+The new president needs a majority and the question is, where will he find it?
 He said that his movement, En Marche, will put its candidates in every towns and cities.
 Are they going to be new comers, or defected MP’s of the left…or the right ?

 Les Républicains, except for a few black sheep like Bruno Lemaire, the archetype of the boneless power thirsty candidate, kept a consistent line, they are in the opposition, and will fight to get the majority.